winitzki/scall/tutorial/programming_dhall.md

 We need to set `n = 10001` or larger in order to see the difference between `x n` and `y n`.
 In general, we cannot be sure that two functions of type `T` are equal unless we try _all_ possible natural numbers as function arguments; but that would take infinite time.
 We conclude that there is no practical way of writing a comparison function of type `T → T → Bool` that would compare two functions of type `T` at run time.
+(In such cases, Dhall's `assert` feature is also unable to validate statically that the values are equal.)

 ### Constraining a function argument's value